Ferruginous hawk

 The ferruginous hawk (Buteo regalis) is a large bird of prey and belongs to the broad-winged buteo hawks.
 An old colloquial name is ferrugineous rough-leg, due to its similarity to the closely related rough-legged hawk (B. lagopus).

 The generic name buteo is Latin for 'buzzard'.
 The specific epithet regalis is Latin for 'royal' (from rex, regis, 'king').
 The common name 'ferruginous' means 'rust-colored' or 'reddish-brown'.

-This species is a large, broad-winged hawk of the open, arid grasslands, prairie and shrub steppe country; it is endemic to the interior parts of North America.
+This species is a large, broad-winged hawk of the open, arid grasslands, prairie and bush steppe country; it is endemic to the interior parts of North America.
 It is used as a falconry bird in its native ranges.